dhellmann/pymotw/PyMOTW/resource/index.rst

 :Purpose: Manage the system resource limits for a Unix program.
 :Python Version: 1.5.2

-The functions in :mod:`resource` help you probe the current system resources consumed by a process, and place limits on them to control how much load your program places on a system.
+The functions in :mod:`resource` probe the current system resources consumed by a process, and place limits on them to control how much load a program can impose on a system.

 Current Usage
 =============